sharontsanchez/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+The context API is a react structure that enables you to exchange unique details and assists in solving prop-drilling from all levels of your application.
+It will help keep your state clean.
 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+The building parts of redux are action, reducer and store.
+Actions are a plain JavaScript object that contains information.
+Actions are the only source of information for the store.
+Actions have a type field that tells what kind of action to perform and all other fields contain information or data.
+Reducers are the pure functions that take the current state and action and return the new state and tell the store how to do.
+The store is the object which holds the state of the application.
+Functions associated with Store: createStore() – To create a store,dispatch(action) -To change the state and getState() – for getting current state of store.
+The store in redux is known as the 'single source of truth' as it contains the entire state tree of our application.
 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+`redux-thunk` middleware allows us to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+All state management systems are unique and exciting in their own manner.
+I did enjoy redux as it is organized and separates your concerns.
+This made it easier for me to understand the flow of data and predict their behavior and best with big scale applications.
+I also liked context API because they eliminate prop drilling and doesnt require adding extra libraries and work best for small applications.